-- 1. Develops as an individual - Is perceived by subordinates as one to be trusted (encouraging cooperation) - 3.
-Is perceived supervisors by effective (if thev as are therefore enablers and take pride in the accomplishments of their subordinates) - Is able to plan more effectively (by having good input) - 5.
-Is able to create appropriate job designs - 6.
-Is able to place people most effectively (people are candid and therefore reveal skills, motivations, etc. to indicate where they will work best) - 7.
-Is able to supervise effectively (by having good input) - Is able to recruit more successfully (aware of resources and with the help of advocates) - Is able to train effectively (because of being aware of needs) - 10.
-Is able to assess accurately (due to trust level)
+- 1. Develops an as individual. - 2.
+Is perceived by subordinates as one to be trusted (encouraging cooperation). - 3.
+Is perceived by supervisors as effective (if they are enablers and therefore take pride in the accomplishments of their subordinates). - 4.
+Is able to plan more effectively (by having good input). - 5.
+Is able to create appropriate job designs. - 6.
+Is able to place people most effectively (people are candid and therefore reveal skills, motivations, etc. to indicate where they will work best). - 7.
+Is able to supervise effectively (by having good input).

+- 8. Is able to recruit more successfully (aware of resources and with the help of advocates). - 9.
+Is able to train effectively (because of being aware of needs). - 10.
+Is able to assess accurately (due to trust level).